KatherineMichel/church-website-and-marketing-on-a-budget/design_sprint.md

 #### Soft Systems Rich Picture

 ### Crazy Eights/Storyboard
-What I intended to be Crazy Eights become something as detailed as a storyboard.
+What I intended to be Crazy Eights become more like a Storyboard.
 I felt that after a critique, I could move on to a prototype.

 ![](design-sprint/crazy-eights-1.jpg)